gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO include image, will be done as late as possible as images in this file make it a mess right now

+#### Relative path canonicalization

+Paths in Copy and Sync tasks are canonicalized so that `.` is not used and `..` only appears at the beginning of a path.
+In previous versions of Gradle, the absence of this canonicalization could lead to unexpected behaviors.

 <a name="build-features"></a>
 ### Build Features API